-It has become obvious that the $\varepsilon$-formalism version of $\Delta^{A^{\prime}B^{\prime}}\Phi_{AB^{\prime}}$ bears the same form as the structure (3.79).
-Combining Eqs.
-(3.75) and (3.76) thus leads to a wave equation of the same form as the statement (3.81).
-Since the action of either $\square$-operator on any appropriate Hermitian $S$-matrix produces a vanishing outcome, we can establish that electromagnetic potentials for both formalisms must coincide with each other when electromagnetic curvatures are present.
-If instead of Eq.
-(3.73a) we had used the configuration for either $\phi_{AB}$ or $\phi^{AB}$, we would have derived the same wave equations for $\Phi_{AA^{\prime}}$ as the ones exhibited above.
-In either formalism, the pattern of the spacetime wave equation for $\Phi_{a}$ could therefore be recovered from Eq.
-(3.80) by invoking the requirement (2.33).
-We stress that the main point regarding the situation at issue is associated to a commonness feature of the Maxwell bivectors carried by the formalisms.
-It apparently gets strengthened when one carries out the world computation
+It has become obvious that the $\varepsilon $-formalism version of $\Delta ^{A^{\prime }B^{\prime }}\Phi _{AB^{\prime }}$ bears the same form as the structure (4.79).
+Combining (4.75) and (4.76) thus leads to a wave equation bearing the same form as the statement (4.80).
+Since the action of either $ \square $-operator on any appropriate Hermitian $S$-matrix produces a vanishing outcome, we can establish that electromagnetic potentials for both formalisms must coincide with each other when electromagnetic fields are present.
+If instead of (4.73a) we had used the configuration for either $ \phi _{AB}$ or $\phi ^{AB}$, we would have derived the same wave equation for $\Phi _{AA^{\prime }}$ as the ones exhibited above.
+In either formalism, the pattern of the traditional spacetime wave equation for $\Phi _{a}$ could therefore be recovered from (4.80) just by invoking the requirement (3.33).
+In accordance with Ref.
+[10], we stress that the main point regarding the situation at issue is associated to a commonness feature of the Maxwell bivectors carried by the formalisms.
+Apparently, it gets strengthened when one carries out the world computation